jawuku/clojure/NomadBSD_Clojure_Setup.md

 Things to add in the future (as I learn more of FreeBSD and Neovim)

-- [ ] Nodejs which does not uninstall Firefox
 - [ ] Easymotion
 - [ ] Vim-sexp
 - [ ] Vim-clap